• Home

 Grated butter added to the dry ingredients mixture.

-Step 3: Mash the Bananas
+Step 4: Mash the Bananas

-In a small bowl, using a fork, mash the two bananas till they liquify and add them into the flour mixture.
+Using a fork, mash the two bananas till they liquify and add them into the flour mixture.

-Step 4: Add the Homemade Buttermilk
+Step 5: Add in the Bananas and Buttermilk

 If the dough is too sticky to work with, add more flour, one tablespoon at a time.